-7.3 Read Status Register (RDSR) (05H or 35H)
+7.3 Read Status Register (RDSR) (05H or 35H or 15H)

 The Read Status Register (RDSR) command is for reading the Status Register.
 The Status Register may be read at any time, even while a Program, Erase or Write Status Register cycle is in progress.
 When one of these cycles is in progress, it is recommended to check the Write in Progress (WIP) bit before sending a new command to the device.
 It is also possible to read the Status Register continuously.
-For command code "05H", the SO will output Status Register bits S7~S0.
-The command code "35H", the SO will output Status Register bits S15~S8.
+For command code "05H" / "35H" / "15H", the SO will output Status Register bits S7~S0 / S15~S8 / S23~S16.